christianhg/hamburger.cloud/src/pages/2017-04-17-immutable-javascript/index.md

 ---
-path: "/immutable-javascript"
+path: '/immutable-javascript'
-date: "2017-04-17"
+date: '2017-04-17'
-title: "Immutable JavaScript"
+title: 'Immutable JavaScript'
-lead: "What is immutability, how can it be achieved in JavaScript and why should you care?"
+lead: 'What is immutability, how can it be achieved in JavaScript and why should you care?'
 ---

 > **immutable**<br>